Caruychen/LibftASM/README.md

 # LibftASM

-This project consists of a mini-library of several basic libc functions.
+This project consists of a mini-library of several basic libc functions, written in assembly language.

 The concepts explored include assembly language syntax, how the stack works, and compiler behaviour.